Porsche 911 (992): Carrera GTS T-Hybrid

 The 992.2 Carrera GTS T-Hybrid is the first hybrid electric versions of the 911 model line to go into full-scale production.
 It was officially revealed on May 28, 2024 and production began in June 2024.
 It is available with coupé, cabriolet, and targa body styles, and with rear-wheel drive or all-wheel drive (Carrera 4 GTS T-Hybrid).

-The newly engineered 3.6 L (3,591 cc) turbocharged flat-six engine, which has been upsized in comparison to the last model's 3.0 L six-cylinder, makes 541 PS (534 hp; 398 kW) and 569 N·m (420 ft·lb) of torque.
-The battery, which is responsible for this marginal weight increase, is significantly smaller than other electrified Porsche models, with a total capacity of approximately 1.9 kWh (50 times smaller than that of the electric Macan).
+The newly engineered 3591 cc turbocharged flat-six engine, which has been upsized in comparison to the last model's 3.0 L six-cylinder, makes 541 PS and 569 Nm of torque.
+The battery has a capacity of approximately 1.9 kWh.
 It has an all-new eight-speed dual-clutch transmission (PDK), which is designed to increase power output in conjunction with the new engine and hybrid drivetrain.

-The Carrera GTS and GTS Cabriolet will accelerate from 0-100 km/h (0-62 mph) in 3.0 seconds, and have a top speed of approximately 312 km/h (194 mph).
-The Carrera GTS Cabriolet and Targa models have a marginally reduced 0-97 km/h (0-60 mph) time of 3.1 seconds, and all three are slightly heavier than the standard Carrera/Carrera 4 GTS.
+The Carrera GTS and GTS Cabriolet will accelerate from 0–100 km/h in 3.0 seconds, and have a top speed of approximately 312 km/h.
+The Carrera GTS Cabriolet and Targa models have a marginally reduced 0–97 km/h time of 3.1 seconds, and all three are slightly heavier than the standard Carrera/Carrera 4 GTS.

 During testing, the Carrera GTS set a lap time of 7:16.931 minutes at the Nürburgring Nordschleife, which is, compared to its predecessor, an improvement of roughly 8.7 seconds, despite it being 47 kg heavier.

 In April 2025, Porsche unveiled the 911 Spirit 70.
 It was based on 992.2 Carrera GTS Cabriolet and has the same performance.
 Created with Heritage Design strategy it features exterior painted in Olive Neo color.
 The 5-spoke rims, bottom of the rear bumper, front bumper's lip are painted in grey-gold color.
 The cabriolet top and windshield frame are black.
 It also has black side decals with "70" number and Porsche lettering.
 It also has the stripes with the number 911 on the hood.
 The interior was finished in the iconic Pasha fabric pattern in black/olive neo.
 The graphic design of the fabric is reminiscent of a chequered flag.
 1,500 units will be produced.

+In August 2025, Porsche delivered the first example of the 911 Carrera 4 GTS "Tribute to Transfăgărășan", a Sonderwunsch special edition based on the 992.2 Carrera 4 GTS Coupé and sharing its T-Hybrid performance.
+The model was created to celebrate 50 years of the Transfăgărășan, the Romanian mountain highway crossing the Făgăraș range, whose anniversary in 2024 coincided with the 50th anniversary of the 911 Turbo.
+Only 10 units will be built, each individually configured by its owner together with the Porsche Sonderwunsch and Style Porsche teams in Zuffenhausen.